DigitalHolography/Holovibes/DEVELOPERS.md

 * Make sure "CAMERA_EXPORTS" is set (properties -> C/C++ -> preprocessor -> Preprocessor definitions)
 * right click on Holovibes -> Build Events -> Post-Build Events -> add the copy of your SDk dll and your ini file
 * Do not forget updating setupCreator.iss to copy your newly created Dll and .ini file

-### Common issues

-* After modifying your path, if Holovibes cannot find the Qt platform "windows", redownload Qt.
-* Verify that it builds with the correct dll.
-If not, your path contain something wrong.
-* If asked to set Qt5_DIR var (by Cmake), only set QTDIR (as asked), delete holovibes folder and clone again

-#### Linker Errors

-Cuda functions

-* Go to: Project>Holovibes property>Linker>Input : Add the missing .lib (example: "nppc.lib" )
-* Go to: Project>Holovibes property>C/C++>Command Line>Additionnal options : Add missing "-l*" (example: "-lnppi_static")